 In the normal course of conducting our business, we are involved in various litigations.
-There has been no material change in legal proceedings from those disclosed previously in the Company's Form 10-K for year ended December 31, 2002, and the Company's Form 10-Q for the quarter ended March 31, 2003, except as stated below.
+Except as stated below, there has been no material change in legal proceedings from those disclosed previously in the Company's Form 10-K for the year ended December 31, 2002, and the Company's Form 10-Q for the quarters ended March 31, 2003 and June 30, 2003.
 We are not a party to any litigation or governmental proceeding which our management believes could result in any judgments or fines against us that would have a material adverse affect on the Company's financial position, liquidity or results of operations.